RyanNgCT/WannaCryAnalysis/README.md

 # MalwareAnalysis
 Analysis of Wannacry for NP REM and MATT Assignments

 Reports Available in this repo.
-Links below are to VirusTotal Pages.
-Official download links are in Report.
+Links below for samples are to VirusTotal Pages.
+Official download links are in the reports.

 ***Warning: Please proceed with care (recommended to be in a virtual environment for step replication.***

-**Disclaimer: Information presented in the report is based on our limited time of 2 to 3 weeks in investigating the samples.
+**Disclaimer: Information presented in the reports are based on our limited time of 2 to 3 weeks in investigating the samples.
 For corrections, please open an [issue](https://github.com/RyanNgCT/MalwareAnalysis/issues).**

 * [REM Report (Advanced Static and Dynamic Analysis)](https://github.com/RyanNgCT/MalwareAnalysis/blob/main/REM%20Report_Ryan%20NG_Zhe%20Yu%20CHUA.pdf)
 * [MATT Report (Basic Static and Dynamic Analysis)](https://github.com/RyanNgCT/MalwareAnalysis/blob/main/MATT%20Report_Ryan%20NG_Zhe%20Yu%20CHUA.pdf)